Cloud Functions

 Overview

-We asumme the server is safe from tampering or hacking, and guarantees the data's confidentiality.
+We assume the server is safe from tampering or leaks.

-As such, we may use sensitive credentials such as keys and secrets.
-We may perform server side validation and trigger database mutation.
+As such, we may perform server side validation and trigger database mutations.
+We may store and use API keys and secrets.

-Cloud Functions are usually triggered by a client request (through HTTP).
-They may also be triggered by an event that happens in the Firebase ecosystem such as the registration of a new user.
+Some functions are triggered on HTTP requests.
+Some functions are triggered by events that happens in the Firebase ecosystem such as the registration of a new user in Firebase Auth.

 Two kinds of functions triggered by an HTTP request.